alyssa-greenwell/alyssa-greenwell.github.io/essays/learning-a-language.md

 The class that assigned me the task of learning JavaScript focuses on “athletic software engineering.”
 It’s a style of coding that focuses on the speed and accuracy at which you can write code in a time-pressured environment.
 In my class, we are assigned Workouts Of the Day, or WODs, for short.
 These assignments ask for you to time yourself completing a task, and the goal is to finish the task and produce a working chunk of code within a certain amount of time.
 These assignments vary in difficulty and the amount of time allowed to complete them.
 Immediately after learning the Javascript basics, I was thrown into several of these assignments that required me to use Javascript to complete the task.
 Having just learned the basics of the language, the assignments were difficult; however, no matter the complexity of the acual assignment, the most difficult part of every assignment was starting the timer.

 Athletic software engineering an interesting skill that I thought was niche at first, but being able to write good code efficiently is a highly valued skill in today’s job market.
 Writing code and completing assignments while racing against the clock is great practice for technical interviews, as well as improving how efficiently I can accomplish tasks.
-I think athletic software engineering is a skill that any good computer scientist should possess to some degree.
+Doing timed exercised can be stressful, and I spent more time than I'd like to admit staring at the "start stopwatch" button on my phone and biting my nails before a WOD.
+However, I think athletic software engineering is a skill that any good computer scientist should possess to some degree.